Focusing on urbanization as a key regional and global driver of change, we asked this 'triggering question':

 In the face of increasing urbanization worldwide, what future challenges

 do we anticipate for Southern Ontario, now through 2030?

-91 challenges were identified by the Expert Panel.
-Our Top Ten list are those challenges that are most influential on the other challenges, and highly related to the triggering question, according to the Expert Panel
+Our Top Ten list are those challenges are those which are most influential on the other challenges, and most highly related to the triggering question, according to the Expert Panel

 The panel produced a total of 91 challenge statements in response to the Triggering Question.
 In facilitated discussion, participants clarified the intended meaning of their statements, and were given opportunities to revise or withdraw them.
 In an open vote (dot voting technique), 13 challenges received 3 or more votes.
 To isolate the top ten and investigate their interrelationships, a further participatory process (pair-wise voting) enabled inference of relative influence among the top 13 challenges.
 The three challenges that dropped off were those that were judged in influence map voting as having the least relative influence on the others.